ebi-gdp/docs/docs/tutorial-encrypt/gui.md

 # Encrypt your data with the crypt4gh GUI

+Encrypting your data with the crypt4gh graphical user interface (GUI) is good when:

+* You don't want to use a terminal

 **You must encrypt your data if you want to use the PGS calculation service**.

-Encrypting your data on your computer before uploading it is important to keep your data safe.

 :::tip
 Users that prefer to work with terminals and CLIs might prefer to use the [`crypt4gh`](./cli) python package